 Pure and simple.

-So uh and there's another newspaper story that basically says the same thing here.
+So, and there's another newspaper story that basically says the same thing here.

-It's a column, actually, in the New York Times or not a column in the New York Times, it's a column in a different newspaper.
+It's a column, actually, in the New York Times, or not a column in the New York Times, it's a column in a different newspaper.

-Uh but all of this, you know, got going.
+But all of this, you know, got going.

 What is this?

-Look at what you you look at Biden.
+Look at, you look at Biden.

-I wasn't even going to mention that Biden has gotten a little grief because he's been ripping Princeton.
+Biden has gotten a little grief because he's been ripping Princeton.

-Even though he's tried to convince all three of his kids to go there.
+He ripped Princeton, even though he's tried to convince all three of his kids to go there.

 He's ripped Princeton.